CalamityAdam/iot/rails/projects/art_share_api/solution/README.md

 association on comments and artworks to get the users who have liked them.

-Once you have a plan call over a TA and explain it to them.
-Then get coding!

 ## Bonus Phase II: Favorite Artworks

 Let's also allow users to favorite artworks.
 This will require